department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 If you have enough medical evidence in your file to support your claim, we won't ask you to have a claim exam.
 Medical evidence may include doctor and hospital reports, test results, and other documents.

+### How to schedule your exam

+#### How will you contact me to schedule the exam?

+The staff at your local VA medical center or a local doctor’s office that we partner with will contact you.
+They’ll either send you a letter by mail with the date and time of your exam, or call you to find a time that works for you.

+Make sure both the VA regional office and the VA medical center near you have your up-to-date address, phone number, and email address so you get your exam notice in time.

+#### What should I do when I receive my exam letter or phone call?

+Call the number provided right away to confirm the time and location of your exam.
+It’s important not to miss your scheduled exam, so you’ll want to double check that you have the right place and time.

+What if I can’t make it to the scheduled exam?

+If you can’t make it to your appointment, let us know right away.
+You can reschedule, but this may delay your claim.

 #### The amount of time it takes to review your claim depends on: